rmaicle/dlang-guide/basics/script_line.md

     $ chmod u+x hello.d

 The arguments `u+x` tells `chmod` to make the owner of the file to have execute permission on `hello.d`.
-Once done, typing the following in the command-line will run the file as if it has been compiled.
+Once done, the following command-line will run (execute) the file as if it is an executable binary file.

     $ ./hello.d
     Hello, world!